bbc/lrud-spatial/README.md

 When a container has no previous focus state, it's first focusable element is used instead.

-At this time, containers are defined as matching the CSS selectors: `section` or `.lrud-container`.
+At this time, containers are defined as matching the CSS selectors: `nav`, `section` or `.lrud-container`.

 ### Block exits
 In some instances, it is desirable to prevent lrud-spatial from selecting another